Short Answer

 Contract Snapshot

-For the "Before Jul 1, 2026" contract, a "Yes" resolution occurs if SpaceX officially confirms an IPO before July 1, 2026.
-Confirmation is met if the SEC declares the company's Form S-1 effective, the IPO is priced, or a securities exchange assigns a ticker.
-If none of these conditions are met by the market's closing deadline of June 30, 2026, 11:59 PM EDT, the market resolves to "No." A "Yes" resolution triggers immediately upon confirmation, even if the company's shares begin trading after July 1, 2026.
+This Kalshi market resolves to "Yes" if SpaceX officially confirms an IPO before July 1, 2026.
+An IPO is confirmed if the SEC declares the company's Form S-1 effective, the IPO is priced, or a securities exchange assigns a ticker, regardless of when trading begins.
+If none of these events occur by June 30, 2026, at 11:59 PM EDT, the market resolves to "No." The market opened on July 30, 2025, and will close early if the event occurs, otherwise by the June 30, 2026 deadline.

 Available Contracts